Klipsch R-52C Review

 A high quality MDF Wood cabinet reduces vibration and gives a more accurate sound

 Closed Back Design

-A closed back design gives you additional placement options without the worry of not getting optimal sound
+A closed back design gives you the freedom to place it wherever without the worry of not getting optimal sound

 The specs are as follows:

 95 dB at 2.83V/1m

 90×90° square Tractrix Horn

 7.62 x 18.75 x 7.3 inch cabinet